Travellers, we got your best sanitary pad!

-One thing that female travelers must think about that our male counterparts never do is dealing with “that time of the month” when travelling.
+A factor female travellers must take into consideration is dealing with “that time of the month” when on VACATION!
 It’s certainly annoying to have to consider our periods when planning a trip, but it shouldn’t keep you from travelling.
 After all, women have been on their periods since the beginning of time.
 Even female explorers and travelers like Amelia Earhart and Jane Goodall had to hit the road during their monthly cycle.
 We are help make you understand it isn't only the best sanitary pad for travelling that you need to be aware of.

 Women all over the world deal with their periods, so if you make preparations in advance, you can get through it.
 Don’t spend all day in bed when you’ve been saving for this trip for months!
 We’ll show you how.
 How to Prepare in Advance, with the best sanitary pad for travelling as well as the best practices when you are on your travels.

 Plan your trip and travel activities according to your periods -